-'Foxcatcher': Wrestlers and wealth
+'Foxcatcher': Wrestlers caught in web of warped wealth

 There's an air of entitled emptiness at the heart of "Foxcatcher," a sad sense of the sort of isolation and delusion only the filthy rich might achieve.